 Still, with that privilege, I learned to never feel entitled.
 I was whipped into shape by my parents whenever I exuded that kind of “spoiled brat” attitude.
 As much as I was afforded “the good life,” as my Dad puts it, that lifestyle was from hard work that is a complete contrast to the easy-going life we had in the Philippines.
 My father, his entire family, worked hard from the distance.
 They lived in apartments so we could live in houses.
 They halted their schooling and went to work so we could become educated.
 It was an insult to him and everyone in my family to feel entitled.
 We were supposed to learn to work hard also.
 We weren’t supposed to feel like luxury was just a fact of life.

 It irks me to hear ABFs talk about vacationing in the Philippines and saying how much they’d only go to “Americanized Philippines” because “it’s cleaner” or that they “trust it more.”
 It’s the same feeling of entitlement that I have spent all my life trying to steer clear from.
 Sure, you’re entitled to treat yourself and find a place to stay that is to your standard.
 I’ll give you that.
-But it’s the ABFs who tell me that they are going to the Philippines to experience the culture for the first time that frustrate me most.
-They claim to want to become in touch, yet they want to stay away from the realities of Philippines — the increasingly large wealth inequality, massive number of displaced people, the (simply put) hard life.
+But it’s the ABFs who tell me that they are going to the Philippines to experience the culture for the first time that frustrates me most.
+They claim to want to become in touch, yet they want to stay away from the realities of Philippines — the increasingly large wealth inequality, the massive number of displaced people, the (simply put) hard life.
 You can’t expect to understand where you come from if you choose to ignore its truths.